Find an Expert Witness

 This article reviews the legal basis, research foundations, and a potential evaluation structure of youthful offender mitigation evaluations in California.

-Hiring a Forensic Physician, What Will it Cost?
+Hiring a Forensic Psychiatrist, What Will it Cost?

 Provided by: ForensicExpertPro

-What you can expect to pay an Expert Witness in Medicine
+What you can expect to pay an Expert Witness in Psychiatry

 Pension Risk Transfer Review for 2019